Completed research

 Project partners: -

-Employees: Project management: Prof. Dr Friedrich M. Zimmermann; employee and contact person: Mag.
-Marlene Mader
+Team members: Project lead: Prof. Friedrich M. Zimmermann; Team member and contact person: Marlene Mader

-Description: The research project "Scaling Sustainability" aims to identify the needs, challenges and potentials of scaling sustainability initiatives and expertise at the interface between science and society.
-To this end, a research workshop will be held during the Global RCE Conference in Nairobi, Kenya, at the end of November 2013, which will address the questions of how RCEs in particular can share their expertise and experience more efficiently and thus learn from each other in a more structured way.
+Description: As part of the research project “Scaling Sustainability”, the aim is to identify the needs, challenges and potential involved in scaling up sustainability initiatives and expertise at the interface between science and society.
+To this end, a research workshop will take place during the Global RCE Conference in late November 2013 in Nairobi, Kenya, focusing on how RCEs in particular can share their expertise and experiences more efficiently and thus learn from one another in a more structured manner.
 One focus will be on the role of higher education institutions.
-Expert interviews will also be conducted.
-The insights gained from this will form the basis for further research projects on framework conditions that can promote the scaling of sustainability initiatives between science and society.
+Furthermore, interviews with experts will be conducted.
+The findings from this research will form the basis for further research projects on the framework conditions that can promote the scaling of sustainability initiatives between academia and society.

 Duration: 01/2012 – 01/2014